Teachers

 Jasper Koekoek

-The Dutch-Finnish harpsichordist Jasper Koekoek is a versatile continuo player in chamber ensembles, orchestras and operas, and as a solo harpsichordist he has distinguished himself as a performer of Dutch and Nordic baroque music.
-He is conductor of the Amore Barocco Baroque Orchestra and has worked as an accompanist at the Sibelius Academy.
-He holds a Master’s degree from the same institution.
-His artistic activities have been generously funded by the Arts Promotion Centre Finland and the Finnish Cultural Foundation, among others.
-He works as a harpsichord and piano teacher and accompanist at the Nurmijärvi Music Institute.
-He has been trained by harpsichordists Corina Marti, Christophe Rousset, Francesco Corti, Assi Karttunen, Annamari Pölhö, Elina Mustonen and Matias Häkkinen.
+The Dutch and Finnish harpsichordist Jasper Koekoek is both a versatile continuo player performing actively in chamber ensembles and orchestras alike, and a solo harpsichordist, and has distinguished himself as a promotor of Dutch and Nordic repertoire.
+He has performed in productions of renowned ensembles like the Finnish Baroque Orchestra and Ensemble Nylandia.
+As an artist-researcher, he is working on a doctorate in music at the Sibelius Academy in Helsinki, where he has completed his master’s degree and worked as an accompanist as well.
+He conducts the Amore Barocco orchestra.
+His artistic activities have been generously funded by e.g. the Arts Promotion Centre Finland and the Finnish Cultural Foundation.
+He works as a harpsichord and piano teacher and as an accompanist at the Nurmijärvi Music Institute.
+Apart from his studies under Assi Karttunen, Annamari Pölhö, Elina Mustonen and Matias Häkkinen, he has extended his expertise at masterclasses by renowned harpsichordists like Corina Marti, Christophe Rousset and Francesco Corti.

 Näytä lisää Näytä vähemmän